zackiles/cursor-config/docs/how-cursor-rules-work.md

 ## Rule Types

 This section specifies the four distinct types of Cursor Rules (auto-attached, always-attached, agent-attached, manually-attached), defined by the YAML header configuration within their `.mdc` files.
-Each rule type serves a different purpose and has specific activation mechanisms.
+Each rule type serves a different purpose and has specific attachment mechanisms.

 ---